Study: Lipedema and obesity

 What can help?

-• improve blood circulation,
+• improve blood circulation

 • reduce inflammation,

-• and support lymph flow.
+• and support lymphatic flow.

 This includes: